vvscode/docs/docs/tutorials/tutorials-ios/build-a-tennis-app-to-call-your-tennis-friends-from-global-tennis-network.md

 ---
-title: "Build a Tennis App to Call Your Tennis Friends From Global Tennis Network"
+title: Build a Tennis App to Call Your Tennis Friends From Global Tennis Network
+excerpt: >-
-excerpt: "In this tutorial, you will learn how to create an app that calls friends from your Global Tennis Network profile.
-While keeping your phone number private, this feature will allow you to call up other tennis players."
+  In this tutorial, you will learn how to create an app that calls friends from your Global Tennis Network profile.
+While keeping your phone number private, this feature will allow you to call up other tennis players.
 ---
 When I started studying at U.C.
 Davis, I often wanted to connect with tennis players at my skill level.
 I was used to playing for my high school team every day, so I needed to find a way to get my tennis fix.
 An app with this feature would have made things so much simpler for me—those awkward two-hour gaps between lectures could have been used to play tennis\!